 With the New Year come new resolutions and resolves.
 As an event planner, you obviously want to achieve even greater productivity.
 This means accomplishing more in less time.

 For beginners, there’s a lot of new stuff to digest.
 Even for veteran event planners, there are always new tricks of the trades to learn especially as trends continue to change with the times.

 Some people like to create a to-do list.
-While that’s not a bad start, you should take it one step further and create a clear-cut schedule where each objective and agenda has a timeframe attached to it.
+While that’s not a bad start, you should take it one step further.
+Create a clear-cut schedule where each objective and agenda has a timeframe attached to it.
 Sort out everything that needs to be done and arrange them according to order of importance.